Investment schemes (including conveyancing)

 Financing a development

 Schemes are being promoted as involving the routine buying of a property when in reality the buyers’ money is being used to finance a development or refurbishment.
 This is of particular concern when in unusual developments such as the buying of individual hotel rooms, rooms in care homes, or self-storage units.
-Our concerns also apply to some extent to any "off-plan" purchases.
-These may not be investment frauds but they still involve higher risk than the simple purchase of a property.
+Similar concerns also apply to some extent to any "off-plan" purchases.
+These may not be investment frauds but they still involve a higher risk than the simple purchase of a property.

-High deposits" are used by property developers to finance their developments.
-Investors are not being advised, or properly advised, that this often presents a much higher risk than simply buying an existing house or apartment.
+High "deposits" are used by property developers to finance their developments.
+Investors are not being advised, or properly advised, that this often presents a much higher risk than simply buying an existing house or apartment

 Where you are acting for the buyers in these types of transactions, you must advise clients fully about the transaction and how it significantly differs from the simple buying of an existing property, such as:

-- Buying a property not yet built or completed i.e. off plan or subject to significant refurbishment, involves substantial risk that the developer or seller could fail and money will be lost
+- Buying a property not yet built or completed i.e. off plan or subject to significant refurbishment, involves substantial risk that the developer or seller could fail and money will be lost;

 - High "deposits" are being used to finance the development (see below).